Siouxsie Q

 Siouxsie Q is an American journalist, pornographic actress, and sex workers’ rights activist who identifies herself as a feminist and sex worker.
 She is a podcaster, singer/songwriter and playwright as well as a widely read columnist with SF Weekly in San Francisco.

-Personal
+Personal life

-Siouxsie Q is based in San Francisco and is married to fellow podcaster and journalist Jesse James.
-They have a polyamorous relationship.
+Siouxsie Q is based in San Francisco.
+She was previously married to fellow podcaster and journalist Jesse James.
+She is now married to American pornographic actor and film director Michael Vegas.

 Career

 After appearing on amateur sites Dare Ring and being a contributor to the sellyoursextape videos (Ashley & Dakota) in 2010, Siouxsie Q left her retail job and began dancing at The Lusty Lady Theater, a unionized peep show in North Beach, San Francisco.
 Shortly after, she began her career as a sex worker while living in Inner Richmond, commuting to an apartment in East Bay to conduct business.

 Initially using the Internet primarily as a marketing tool, Siouxsie has stated that podcasts have "really transformed how I do business".
 By 2012, she had settled into her career and, at the urging of her boyfriend, began a regular, biweekly podcast as a way to speak out against California's Proposition 35, Measure B. Originally called, "This American Whore", the podcast's name was eventually changed to "The WhoreCast" after a dispute with This American Life, the public radio program.
 After the passing of Proposition 35, the podcast was expanded to cover a broad range of topics such as transgender issues, sexuality, sex workers' rights, politics and pornography.

 In 2014, she began writing a regular column for SF Weekly in which she discusses the topics of pornography, feminism, sexuality and the sex work industry.

 She was jointly nominated for Best All-Girl Group Sex Scene at the 2015 AVN Awards.